 Testing Out of Courses:

 Testing out of courses is not allowed.
 Students are required to take all of the courses listed on the curriculum guide, regardless of educational background.
 College 101 may be waived.
 The English writing course may be accepted from another college or university.

 If you have decided to apply to this program:

-.
+From the www.lorainccc.edu website, apply to the college.
 This is necessary to obtain a student number.
-If you have attended Lorain County Community College prior, you will not need to do this, as you already have a student number.
+If you have attended Lorain County Community College in the past, this step is unnecessary.

 Contacts: Please contact the correct office below: